Foreign Affairs chairman rips potential Trump plan to withdraw from Open Skies Treaty

 “American withdrawal would only benefit Russia and be harmful to our allies’ and partners’ national security interests … Withdrawal risks dividing the transatlantic alliance and would further undermine America’s reliability as a stable and predictable partner when it comes to European security,” said Mr. Engel, New York Democrat.

-The Open Skies Treaty allows each member of the 37-nation group the authority to conduct unarmed reconnaissance flights over other member states on short notice.
+The Open Skies Treaty allows each member of the 34-nation group the authority to conduct unarmed reconnaissance flights over other member states on short notice.
 The fly-overs are specifically intended to collect data on military forces and activities, according to the Arms Control Association.

 Although the administration has not announced any formal action that would change the U.S. role in the agreement, Mr. Engel said the White House has cited “implementation concerns” on behalf of Russia and has placed restrictions on Russian flights over the U.S.